Understanding the Hamiltonian Monte Carlo through its Physics Fundamentals and Examples: An introduction to Hamiltonian Mechanics

-The Hamiltonian approach offers an alternative methodology for describing motion in particle systems, and has served as the foundation for the development of quantum mechanics \citep{ponce}.
-The Hamilton's equations constitute a system of $2n$ first-order differential equations, which are equivalent to the $n$ second-order Euler-Lagrange differential equations presented in \eqref{tr7}.
-These equations arise through the application of a Legendre transformation to the Lagrangian $L$.
-The concept of this transformation is presented in the definition \eqref{tl}.
+The Hamiltonian approach offers an alternative methodology for describing motion in particle systems, and serves as the foundation for the development of quantum mechanics \citep{ponce}.
+Hamilton's equations form a system of $2n$ first-order differential equations, which are equivalent to the $n$ second-order Euler--Lagrange differential equations presented in \eqref{tr7}.
+These equations are obtained through the application of a Legendre transformation to the Lagrangian $L$.
+The concept of this transformation is presented in the Definition \eqref{tl}.